liferay/liferay-docs/discover/portal/articles/120-search/06-search-configuration.markdown

 # Configuring Search

-Come on, what kind of a title is _Configuring Search_?
-That could mean lots of different things:
+_Configuring Search_ is a vague title for an article.
+It could mean lots of different things:

 - System scoped search configuration